IkeC/Milkwave/README.md

 * Shader code conversion
   - Convert GLSL shader code to HLSL
   - Preview converted code in the Visualizer instantly
-  - Load shaders by id or query from Shadertoy.com using Shadertoy API
+  - Load shader definitions from Shadertoy files
-  - Load and save HLSL code to a file
 * Wave manipulation
   - Clear current preset and start with a plain wave
   - Set wave type, zoom, warp, rotation etc. in the running preset